Welcome to today's edition of the Rush 24-7 podcast.

 There were many, many arguments on this.

-I realized that the women in combat issue was going to lose, uh meaning that women would be going to combat.
+I realized that the women in combat issue was going to lose, meaning that women would be going to combat.

 They would be flying jets off of aircraft carriers.

-It'd be flighting flying uh combat aircraft, it'd be in foxholes and all these places.
+They'd be in foxholes and all these places.

-So I wanted to come up with a way to make it actually effective given what the purpose of the military is.
+So I wanted to come up with a way to make it actually effective, given what the purpose of the military is.

 And again, that is to kill people and break things.

-We don't need to subject women to that.
+We don't need to subject women to that, the torture that they would endure.

-Of course, our troops don't get tortured if everybody knows we're the only ones who torture.
+Everybody knows we're the only ones who torture.

 He can't stand trial, ladies and gentlemen.